 The big draw here is Batman: The Ride (and the to-be-opened-any-minute Wonder Woman ride – if you want to see it in action check out the San Antonio section of our Instagram Story Highlights).
 The theming on the Batman ride was great, there are some air-conditioned areas, movie props, and an actual Batmobile – the kids loved it.
 The ride itself is one where your feet dangle.
-It is fast and you get squeezed in tight!
+It is fast and you squeeze in tight!
 I would hate to get stuck on this one.
 It was fun but not one I would need to do multiple times.

-This was the part where we got hungry so we visited Primo’s Pizzeria.
+This was the part where we got hungry so we went to Primo’s Pizzeria.
 Price wise everything we found at Fiesta Texas was amusement park-reasonable.
 We ordered an entire pizza for the family and got water.
 It was around $20.
 If you are soda drinkers the family deal may be a better option.
 Most restaurants seemed to have one and they ran around $45 for a big entree, sides, and four drinks.
 Some other prices we saw were $13.99 for a meal deal and $9.99 for a kid’s meal (which included a drink).
 Drinks will run $4-7 and they have an all season unlimited refill cup option.
 But, you know, glasses of water are free and what your body needs on a hot day…